-Business Analyst Job Description: Roles, Scope & Salary3 min readReading Time: 3 minutes
+Business Analyst Job Description: Roles, Scope & Salary5 min readReading Time: 4 minutes

 Role And Responsibilities Of A Business Analyst

 In a dynamic business environment, an organization’s greatest strength is to thrive despite constant change through the aid of innovation.
 This is where business analysis comes into the scene.
-A Business Analyst identifies the needs of the clients/customers and efficiently converts those needs into products and services in a cost-efficient yet profitable way.
+A Business Analyst identifies the needs of the clients/customers.
+They then efficiently convert those needs into products and services in a cost-efficient yet profitable way.

-Here is everything a Business Analyst job description defines as their responsibilities:
+Here is everything a Business Analyst job description defines as their duties and responsibilities:

 - Understanding the requirements of business and uncovering areas in need of improvement.

 - Demonstrating the leadership qualities to inspire the team to achieve their full potential.

 - Identifying and documenting the customer’s business needs.

 - Interpreting those needs into business functions and processes.

 - Engaging in user acceptance as well as functionality trial of new systems.